xsankar/Awesome-Awesome-LLM/README.md

 ***
 ## List of my awesome-llm-* repositories (A TOC for my curations)
 > I had ~400 tabs on my browser plus hundreds of link pages in my Oomnioutliner.
-* _Too much confusion - can't find the answers and by the time I find the answers, can't remember the question!_
+* _Too much confusion - can't find the answers ... by the time I find the answers, can't remember the question anymore !_
 * So I decided to create a hierarcy and organization

 > ***Note : Monikers like _Defender Dossier_ and _Metric Minds_ were suggested by ChatGPT.
 So don't blame me.
 Mr.Altman is the culprit !***